 For clarity, then, this paper reserves the term "night" for the period between 10:00 p.m. and 7:00 a.m., that is, to a period when residents generally expect quiet.
-In doing so, it maintains consistency with the usage of "night" in the district's surveys of residents, and also with standard FAA and State of California metrics for noise evaluation.
-The time in between the end of aviation daylight conditions in the evening and the beginning of aviation daylight conditions in the morning as defined in the Federal Aviation Regulations2 will be referred to as "darkness."
+In doing so, it maintains consistency with the usage of "night" in the District's surveys of residents, as well as with FAA and State of California metrics for noise evaluation and local noise standards.
+The time in between the end of aviation daylight conditions in the evening and the beginning of aviation daylight conditions in the morning as defined in the Federal Aviation Regulations will be referred to as "darkness."